Skip to content

 • do all of the above!

-The High Leverage Assessments were created with the goal of empowering teachers to create just-right instruction for their students along a progression of learning toward the High Leverage Concepts.
+The HLC Assessments were created with the goal of empowering teachers to create just-right instruction for their students along a progression of learning toward the High Leverage Concepts.
 Analyzing student work solely for correct and incorrect answers robs us of that power and diminishes the opportunity for our students to grow.

 Click here for the printable version.